-- Personal information means information or an opinion about an identified individual or an individual who is reasonably identifiable - Sensitive information is a subset of personal information and includes information or an opinion about your racial or ethnic origin, political opinions, religious beliefs or affiliations, philosophical beliefs, sexual orientation, criminal record, health information, biometric information and genetic information.
+- Personal information means information or an opinion about an identified individual or an individual who is reasonably identifiable.
+This is regardless of whether the information or opinion is true or not. - Sensitive information is a subset of personal information and includes information or an opinion about your racial or ethnic origin, political opinions, religious beliefs or affiliations, philosophical beliefs, sexual orientation, criminal record, health information, biometric information and genetic information.

 The Defence Privacy Policy is reviewed annually to ensure the information it contains is accurate, complete, relevant and up-to-date.
+Defence will also update the Privacy Policy when its information handling practices change.
+All updates will be published on the Defence website